justinblake1532-create/notes/1.0_General_Secuirty_Concepts/1.2/ControlCategories.md

 ## Operational
- : Security control that is primarily <u>implemented and executed by people<u> to manage risk, rather than by systems
+ : Security control that is primarily <u>implemented and executed by people</u> to manage risk, rather than by systems

 ## Technical
- : A <u>hardaware, software, or firmware-based<u> safeguard implemented within a system or network to protect information assets by enforcing CIA
+ : A <u>hardaware, software, or firmware-based</u> safeguard implemented within a system or network to protect information assets by enforcing CIA

 ## Physical